 Jan 2015 In this post we’ll take a stab at finding a counterexample to Beal’s Conjecture, which states that if a^x + b^y = c^z, where a, b, c, x, y, and z are positive integers and x, y and z are all greater than 2, then a, b, and c must have a common prime factor.
 There is a monetary prize offered by Andrew Beal for a proof or counterexample to the conjecture.

-Jan 2015 In this post I’ll show you how to use iSER, iSCSI, and LIO to setup a remote RAM disk.
+In this post I’ll show you how to use iSER, iSCSI, and LIO to setup a remote RAM disk.
 This is useful if you need high IOPS but don’t have access to a bunch of SSDs or NVRAM.
 Note that the performance achieved in this post is quite low compared to what you should be able to achieve with different hardware.
 Currently the arm64 machines we are using aren’t getting the performance expected, and tuning is on going.
+However, the description of the steps here are relevant for other installations.
+Once you create several remote RAM disks, tie them together with RAID-0 or dm-linear.

 Nov 2014 In a previous post we discussed the design of zlog, our implementation of the CORFU distributed shared-log protocol on top of Ceph.
 A key component of the system is the sequencer server that reports the current log tail to clients.
 In this post we’ll discuss the implementation and performance of the sequencer in zlog.
 The fast path of the sequencer server is simple.
 It contains an in-memory counter that is incremented when a client requests the next position in the log.